lsst-sqre/sqr-012/index.rst

        unittest.main()

 by explicitly listing the test binaries in a tuple.
-The tuple of binaries can contain any executable that can be run from the shell and will return zero exit status if it works and non-zero if it fails.
+The tuple of binaries can contain any executable that can be run from the shell which will return zero exit status if it works and non-zero if it fails.
 The output from the test binary is captured.

 In some cases, explicit tests should be written for each binary executable, such as when a test should be skipped if some precondition is not met.